-The first component of this is the SEO Title and when you write your SEO title you need to use the most important keywords for that page.
-For your home page this will be your primary keywords.
-For your interior pages this will be your secondary keywords.
+The first component of this is the SEO Title, and when you write your SEO title, you need to use the most important keywords for that page.
+For your home page, these will be your primary keywords.
+For your interior pages, these will be your secondary keywords.

 Alt Tags & Hyperlinks

 Finally, you should also include alt tags and hyperlinks on your pages.
-Alt tags are a description that you attach to your images.
-This description is an important place for keywords, but those keywords need to actually match the image at hand.
+Alt tags are descriptions that you attach to your images.
+This description is an important place for keywords, but those keywords actually need to match the image at hand.

 Enhancing Your Content

 Not only does your content need to be clear, easy to follow, and contain all the critical components of SEO to succeed, but it also must be enhanced.

 1. Makes it more appealing for your reader